rheng001/rshell/README.md

-ource can be downloaded from https://github.com/richardheng/rshell.git
+Source can be downloaded from https://github.com/richardheng/rshell.git
 ---

 Author & Contributor List